MichaelLangbein/tdl2/backend/data/wiki/programming/c.md

 **Never leave a pointer unassigned**
  You can create a pointer without having it point anywhere in particular: ` int* apt;`.
  But what if later in your code you want to check if that pointer has been pointed to an `int` yet? `apt` is initially just going to point to some random location.
 This means that you cannot check `if(apt == NULL)`, because it's never going to be 0!
 For this reason, even if you don't want `apt` to point to anything yet, at least make sure it points to `NULL`.
-So always create pointers with `int* apt = NULL;`
+So always create pointers with `int* apt = NULL;`. (`gcc -Wall` flags this as an error anyways.)